0mlml/wordhunt/README.md

 ## Live Demo

-You can try the live demo of the application at [https://0mlml.github.io/wordhunt](https://0mlml.github.io/wordhunt)
+You can try the live demo of the application [here](https://www.mlml.dev/wordhunt)

 ## Features